 - The segment and needed filters

-In the first part of this series, let's learn how to register a custom plugin with Mautic.
+Follow the steps mentioned below to register a custom plugin with Mautic.

 Tell Mautic the name, description, and authors of the new custom integration plugin.
 For example, let's assume you wish to create a directory, HelloWorldBundle, in the plugins directory.
 This directory will host all the files that cater to the custom logic related to the plugin.
+Start by:

-- Now it's time to create a HelloWorldBundle.php file in the newly-created directory.
-Add the following code listing:
+- Creating a HelloWorldBundle.php file in the newly-created directory.
+Add the following code listing.

 The class HelloWorldBundle extends the AbstractPluginBundle, which helps register the plugin with Symfony.
 Every plugin should have <PluginName>Bundle.php file.

-- It's time to have the plugin configuration, the Mautic uses the Config/config.php file to read these plugin configurations.
+- Ensure plugin configuration.
+Mautic uses the Config/config.php file to read these plugin configurations.
 The config.php file returns the simple associative array with self-explanatory keys.
 Create a config.php with the following code snippet.

-The above snippet is the general section of a config.php, and it defines what should be listed.
+The above snippet is the general section of config.php, and it defines what should be listed.

 All integrations, whether it uses the basic, config, auth, or sync interfaces, must have a class that registers itself with Mautic.
 This step will register the custom plugin as integration.